 My Grandma was our family photographer growing up - her old Canons were sacred black boxes that I've always found fascinating.
 We lived on a farm that was across from a swamp and a couple hundred meters away from any other human beings, so you'd get to know your subjects well: The stalwart garden spider casting its daily net; Grandpa's blue pickup camouflaged with bowls of dust tossed up from dirt and gravel roads; the geometric brilliance of a flat plane of corn etching endless rows of shadow against the rising sun.
 These are the elements that have trained my eye for photography.

-I'm currently interested in creating large-scale geometric games using NeoPixels, pedagogical paragdims challenging traditional learning methods, learning how to sew, and any venture that ignites that little spark that we all have that we label imagination.
+I'm currently interested in robotics education, creating large-scale geometric games using NeoPixels, pedagogical paragdims challenging traditional learning methods, learning how to sew, and any venture that ignites that little spark that we all have that we label imagination.